COVID-19 Outbreak Impact on the admissions process

 The tuition fees can be payable by Bank Draft or the payment may be made to SIRM’s bank account (details are provided in the offer letter).
 If the students are supported financially by any public funding bodies or any other sponsorships, confirmation from the relevant body is required for the unconditional offer and enrolment to be completed.

 Prospective students can also seek assistance from SIRM authorised student recruitment representatives for the submission of their applications to the School.
-The School’s Registrar works closely with these representatives, ensuring that they are able to provide valid information on programmes, including the application procedure and admission deadlines.
-Students can contact the School’s marketing/admin team by email at email@example.com or phone on 020 7078 7029, to confirm whether a representative is authorised by the School or not.
+The School’s Recruitment in Incharge works closely with these representatives, ensuring that they are able to provide valid information on programmes, including the application procedure and admission deadlines.
+Students can contact the School’s marketing/admin team by email at email@example.com or phone on 020 7078 7029, to confirm whether a representative is authorised by the school or not.

 Procedures for the applicants who are returning to education